- Consent of Instructor Forms

 Limited Enrollment Courses

-For some courses, the student’s ability to enroll is determined by a lottery conducted by the Office of the Registrar during the pre-registration period (i.e. in May for Autumn quarter, mid-October for Winter quarter and mid-February for Spring quarter).
+For some courses, the student’s ability to enroll is determined by a lottery conducted by the Office of the Registrar during the pre-registration period (i.e. in August for Autumn quarter, October for Winter quarter and February for Spring quarter).
 Students not selected for the course are placed on a waitlist.

 Admitted students must attend the first class session or inform the instructor in advance of their intention to enroll.
 At that class meeting, the instructor will note the attendance of those admitted to the class, those who are on the waitlist, and those who wish to be added to the waitlist.
 If an admitted student is absent without having informed the instructor, the instructor will replace that student with the highest student on the waitlist who has attended the first class session or who has informed the instructor in advance of his or her intention to enroll.
 Students cannot be admitted to the class except off the waitlist and in the order that they are listed.

-If you are admitted off a lottery/limited enrollment waitlist with explicit permission from the instructor, please inform the Office of the Registrar (Room 100) before the Final Study List deadline.
-Please visit the Office of the Registrar in person or send an e-mail (with the course number and instructor name) to email@example.com to obtain a permission number which will allow you to enroll in the course in Axess.
+If you are admitted off a lottery/limited enrollment waitlist with explicit permission from the instructor, please inform the Office of the Registrar before the Final Study List deadline.
+Please e-email the Office of the Registrar (with the course number and instructor name) to firstname.lastname@example.org to obtain a permission number which will allow you to enroll in the course in Axess.

 Consent of Instructor Courses